Designing Adaptive User Interfaces for mHealth Applications Targeting Chronic Disease: A User-Centered Approach: Stage Two: Guidelines for designing AUIs in mHealth applications targeting chronic diseases

-\begin{enumerate} \item \textbf{Exploratory stage}: During our review of the literature, we gathered essential information to develop a new set of guidelines for designing AUIs in mHealth applications.
-This involved examining existing guidelines, design considerations, and recommendations pertinent to our research focus.
-An analysis of our literature review findings is presented in Section \ref{sec:liter}. \item \textbf{Experimental stage}: We have conducted a user study comprising interviews, focus groups, and a survey to delve into users' experiences, preferences, and challenges related to adaptive user interfaces in mHealth applications.
-Through the analysis and interpretation of these qualitative and quantitative data, we obtained valuable information to inform the creation of guidelines. \item \textbf{Descriptive stage}: In the formalisation process of the main guidelines, we began by selecting and highlighting the most significant categories and concepts derived from all qualitative and quantitative data collected during the experimental stage.
-Initially, we grouped the needs identified from users and then aligned this information with the guidelines and design recommendations uncovered during the exploratory stage \cite{hermawati2015user}.
-For any remaining information that cannot be directly mapped, we abstract new guidelines.
-Furthermore, we provide detailed information pertaining to the application domain, including \textit{definitions and illustrative examples }to enhance clarity and applicability.
-The refined and finalised guidelines are available in Table \ref{tab:guideline}. \item \textbf{Validation stage}: Given the critical nature of this stage, which directly pertains to the specific domain, we prioritise the solicitation of feedback from the users we have in the interview and the focus group study, as recommended in the literature \cite{hermawati2015user}.
-Further details regarding the validation process can be found in Section \ref{sec:feedback}. \end{enumerate}
+\begin{enumerate}[left=5pt,itemsep=5pt, topsep=5pt] \item \textbf{Exploratory phase}: Our review of the literature offered critical insights that informed the development of AUI design guidelines for mHealth applications.
+These guidelines are grounded in existing frameworks and design considerations identified in prior research.
+A detailed analysis supporting this development is presented in Section \ref{sec:liter}. \item \textbf{Experimental phase}: User studies using interviews, focus groups, and a survey explored user experience, preference, and challenges with AUI in mHealth applications.
+The analysis of both qualitative and quantitative data from this study provided valuable insights that informed the development of the design guidelines. \item \textbf{Descriptive phase}: To formalize the primary guidelines, key categories and concepts were derived from the qualitative and quantitative data gathered during the experimental phase.
+The user needs were systematically grouped and aligned with the guidelines and design recommendations established during the exploratory phase, following the approach proposed by \citet{hermawati2015user}.
+For insights that did not correspond to existing recommendations, new guidelines were abstracted, accompanied by precise definitions of the application domain and illustrative examples to improve clarity, relevance, and practical applicability. \item \textbf{Validation phase}: Given the critical importance of this phase, which is deeply embedded within the specific application domain, particular emphasis was placed on collecting feedback from end-users to ensure the relevance of the guidelines \cite{hermawati2015user}.
+Building on this foundation, input was also obtained from software practitioners responsible for implementing these guidelines, allowing for further refinement based on their practical experience.
+Finally, to assess the applicability and effectiveness of the developed guidelines, a case study was conducted in which real-world mHealth applications were evaluated using the proposed guideline set. \end{enumerate}

-\subsection{Literature review over existing guidelines or design recommendations}
+\subsection{Literature Review over Existing Guidelines or Design Recommendations}